srishu54/Wordpress/README.md

 Persistent Storage (PV & PVC) ensures database data survives pod restarts

-🎯 Primary Goal: To clearly showcase how stateful applications like MySQL achieve data persistence in Kubernetes using PV & PVC, which is a critical real-time production requirement.
+**Primary Goal**: To clearly showcase how stateful applications like MySQL achieve data persistence in Kubernetes using PV & PVC, which is a critical real-time production requirement.

 # Future Improvements